Aurelio Chessa

-Aurelio Chessa (30 October 1913 – 26 October 1996) was an Italian anarchist, journalist and historian.
+Aurelio Chessa (30 October 1913 – 26 October 1996) was a Sardinian anarchist, journalist and historian.
 Among researchers of twentieth century anarchism he is also noted as an archivist.

 Biography

 Aurello Chessa was born in Putifigari, a village in the north western part of Sardinia.
 He enlisted as a sailor on 31 March 1931, as a result of which he came to spend long enough in Egypt to learn how to bake Egyptian bread.
 On 9 November 1939 he received a one-year prison sentence for insubordination, following which he spent four months from 24 October 1939 till 27 February 1940 in the San Francesco jail in Genoa.
 After the Second World War, in 1945 his maternal uncle, the anarchist Francesco Piras, who had introduced him to the Libertarian Movement fled to France: Chessa took over a large amount of his uncle's archival material on the movement, establishing the basis of a document collection that would grow during the ensuing decades.

 In 1945 he started working as a functionary for the Italian State Railway Company.
 In 1946 he started contributing to "Volontà", a radical journal recently established by Giovanna Berneri, the widow of Camillo Berneri who had been assassinated in Barcelona a decade earlier.
 Chessa would continue to work on "Volontà" for many years.
 In 1947 he was a co-founder of a Genoa branch of the Italian Anarchist Federation (Federazione anarchica italiana / FAI), described in one source as a party of the "anti-organisation tendency".
 The FAI held a congress at Canossa in 1948 in which he participated, and on 1–2 May 1954 he presided at the FAI's national congress at Livorno as president of the congress, while insisting that he was participating in a personal capacity and not as the representative of any party, group or faction.